ray-project/ray/doc/examples/tips-for-first-time.rst

     @ray.remote
     def tiny_work(x):
-        time.sleep(0.0001) # Replace this is with work you need to do. return x
+        time.sleep(0.0001) # Replace this with work you need to do. return x

     start = time.time()